FilipRokita/bcrack/README.md

 - The program will read each password from the wordlist, generate its bcrypt hash, and compare it with the provided hash.
 - If a matching password is found, it will be displayed.

+---

+**Note: This tool is intended for educational purposes only.
+Use it responsibly and at your own risk.**

+For licensing information, refer to the [LICENSE](LICENSE).